ayushn21/AvatarImageView/README.md

 ## Release Notes

+####1.2.1
+Set deployment target to 8.0.
+No further features or patches will be issued for Swift 2.3 after this release.

 ####1.2.0
 Migrated code to Swift 2.3.
-No further features or patches will be issued for Swift 2.3 after this release.

 ####1.1.1
 Modified `init(frame:)` to be public.